Accessing ODBC data sources from StarOffice

 Before trying to use ODBC in StarOffice, create an ODBC data source and test it with unixODBC's isql utility.

-After you have created your data source and tested it with isql, you can use it from StarOffice applications such as Base, Calc and Writer.
+After you have created your data source and tested it with isql, you can use it from StarOffice applications such as Base, Calc, and Writer.

-Using ODBC Data Sources in StarOffice 8
+Using ODBC data sources in StarOffice

 1. Choose File > New > Database.

-2. Click Connect to an existing database.
+2. Choose Connect to an existing database.

 If your data source is not listed, check the odbc.ini file.

-6. Click Finish.
+6. Choose Finish.

 7. Save the database when prompted.